pecee06/video-streaming-service/README.md

 Database connection function should always be wrapped under try-catch block and it have to be an async function, as establishing connection with a remote DB takes time
 ```

+# Standardization

+**We've standardized Errors & Responses by making their utilities**